Christmas is time for crafts in the classroom! This CHRISTMAS TREE craft is super easy to prep and BONUS… a review of 2D shapes and counting!

 Students gather the pieces they need: 1 green page of triangles, 1 brown rectangle, 1 yellow star and a random pinch of small shapes.

 To assemble the craft:

 - Glue the 3 triangles together to make the tree.
 Large triangle on the bottom, then medium and small triangle on top.

 - The brown rectangle is glued to the bottom for the trunk.

 - The yellow star on the top.

-- The small shapes glued onto the tree as ornaments.
+- Glue the small shapes onto the tree as ornaments.

 Add a little math to this craft by getting your students to identify and count the shapes they used.
 The template has a little recording sheet that fits right on the back of the tree!

 TIP: Instead of having your students cut out all those tiny shapes… which might be difficult for the preschool crowd… use foam shapes instead!

 This craft would make a great math lesson for those crazy last days of school before the holidays.
 Click below for the templates.
 Happy Holidays!